kestra-io/plugin-template/.github/pull_request_template.md

 - [ ] Align the `"""` to close examples blocks with the flow id.

 🧪 **Tests**
+- [ ] Unit Tests added or updated to cover the change (using the `RunContext` to actually run tasks).
+- [ ] Add sanity checks if possible with a YAML flow inside `src/test/resources/flows`.
 - [ ] Avoid disabling tests for CI.
 Instead, configure a local environment whenever it's possible with `.github/setup-unit.sh` (which can be executed locally and in the CI) all along with a new `docker-compose-ci.yml` file (do **not** edit the existing `docker-compose.yml`).
 - [ ] Provide screenshots from your QA / tests locally in the PR description.
 The goal here is to use the JAR of the plugin and directly test it locally in Kestra UI to ensure it integrates well.